-Before attempting any maintenance on an analyzer, confirm that a current backup of the operating system and configuration files are available.
-If unavailable, follow the instructions in the Diagnostics and Troubleshooting section of this manual to complete the process following the procedures in the Software paragraphs of that section.
+Before attempting any maintenance on a PGC5000 Series analyzer confirm a current backup of the operating system and configuration files are available.
+If unavailable, follow the instructions in the Diagnostics and Troubleshooting section of this manual to complete the process following the procedures in File Management section of the manual.